 PickleBuffer is a simple wrapper that doesn't have all the memoryview semantics and functionality, but is specifically recognized by the pickle module if protocol 5 or higher is enabled.
 It is an error to try to serialize a PickleBuffer with pickle protocol version 4 or earlier.

 Only the raw data of the PickleBuffer will be considered by the pickle module.
 Any type-specific metadata (such as shapes or datatype) must be returned separately by the type's __reduce__ implementation, as is already the case.

 The PickleBuffer class supports a very simple Python API.
 Its constructor takes a single PEP 3118-compatible object .
 PickleBuffer objects themselves support the buffer protocol, so consumers can call memoryview(...) on them to get additional information about the underlying buffer (such as the original type, shape, etc.).
-In addition, PickleBuffer objects can be explicitly released using their release() method.
+In addition, PickleBuffer objects have the following methods:

 On the C side, a simple API will be provided to create and inspect PickleBuffer objects: